 Your contact information should be updated to the most current information.
 It should include your first and last name, your email, and your phone number.
 This should be placed at the top toward your header.

-Lastly, make sure to read over your resume several times to catch any errors, typos, or missing information.
-If you highlight your skills pertaining to that position and have the most relevant and updated information on your resume, you will stand out and have the best chance to move forward to the interview process.
+Lastly, make sure to read over your document several times to catch any errors, typos, or missing information.
+If you follow these guidelines, you will stand out and have the best chance to move forward to the interview process.